tam-fr/Module-Structuring-and-Testing-Data/Sprint-2/readme.md

 In these tasks, you have to interpret a slightly larger program with some syntax / operators / functions that may be unfamiliar.
 You must use documentation to make sense of anything unfamiliar - learning how to look things up this way is a fundamental part of being a developer!
 You can also use `console.log` to check the value of different variables in the code.

+## Extend

+In the prep for this sprint, we developed a function to convert 24 hour clock times to 12 hour clock times.
+Your task is to write tests for as many different groups of input data or edge cases as you can, and fix any bugs you find.